 Sustainability and supporting local woodlands

-I firmly believe that sourcing our logs from British forests is the way forward for a number of reasons.
-To begin with, it cuts down on road miles and its subsequent pollution.
-It also supports the management of our woodlands and those whose livelihoods depend on them.
-Although it may seem counter intuitive, the best way to protect woodland in the UK is to use it.
-The felling of older mature trees makes space for new carbon absorbing saplings to flourish and the woodland is earning money to pay for its ongoing management.
+I firmly believe that sourcing logs from British forests is the way forward.
+It cuts down on road miles, pollution and supports the management of our woodlands and those whose livelihoods depend on them.
+Though it may seem counter intuitive, the best way to protect woodland in the UK is to use it.
+The felling of older mature trees makes space for new carbon absorbing saplings to flourish – and the woodland is earning money to pay for its ongoing management.

 “Every year at Vastern Timber we cut in excess of 7000M3 of hardwood and softwood logs.
 I’m proud that 95% of these logs are grown in the UK and the vast majority come from within 100 miles of our sawmills in Wiltshire.”

 Using wood sustainably must involve using local wood where possible, and this requires us to find uses for the species and grades that grow in our woodlands.
 Currently in the UK the fashion is for oak.
 Oak flooring, oak furniture, oak everything.
 However, there is far more ash, sycamore and beech in our broadleaf woodlands than oak and these lighter hardwoods seem to be ‘out of fashion’.
 Historically we created products and markets based on the available raw material.
 In these times of globalisation and commoditisation, this is no longer the case and much of what we grow finds itself out of step with the prevailing fashion.

 To sustain our needs – and to sustain our woodlands – it is necessary to use the full range of species available and especially those faster growing species.
 Where species do not lend themselves to a desired end use we must look to technology to enhance the wood’s characteristics.